CybSec113/Challenges/README.md

 In May, 2024, I expect to graduate from NYU's Tandon School of Engineering as a Cyber Fellow (85% merit scholarship) with a Master of Science degree in Cybersecurity (Comp.
 Sci. track).
 GPA: 3.8

 I also have undergraduate degrees in Computer Science, Business Administration, and an MBA with a concentration in Financial Engineering.

+## HOW to execute these solutions
+These solutions are currently written for Python3 interpreter (3.12.2).
+Make sure you have the dependent imported modules.
+Files will typically have a single defined function and a main.
+The "Solution" includes only the code in the function body, not the main function.
+The main function includes a few test cases that can be alternated.